froelich/sf-relate/README.md

 #### Running the MHE
-To run the second part of step2 locally, which involves running the MHE for kinship evaluation and accumulation, run
+To run the second part of step 2 locally, which involves running the MHE for kinship evaluation and accumulation, run
 ```
 bash 3_run_MHE.sh
 ```